VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VMUI automatically adjusts the interval between datapoints on the graph depending on the horizontal resolution and on the selected time range.
 The step value can be customized by changing `Step value` input.

 VMUI allows investigating correlations between multiple queries on the same graph.
-Just click `Add Query` button, enter an additional query in the newly appeared input field and press `Ctrl+Enter`.
-Results for all the queries should be displayed simultaneously on the same graph.
+Just click `Add Query` button, enter an additional query in the newly appeared input field and press `Enter`.
+Results for all the queries are displayed simultaneously on the same graph.
+Graphs for a particular query can be temporarily hidden by clicking the `eye` icon on the right side of the input field.

 See the [example VMUI at VictoriaMetrics playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/?g0.expr=100%20*%20sum(rate(process_cpu_seconds_total))%20by%20(job)&g0.range_input=1d).